ryanpeters-MSFT/AksBlobStorage/readme.md

 # AKS using Blob Storage Driver (CSI)

 This sample demonstrates a simple AKS deployment uisng the Blob CSI storage driver and deploys a basic application with volume mounts for both NFS and Blobfuse storage drivers.

+When the application (an Nginx web server) is deployed, it will contain two mount points, `/data-nfs` and `/data-fuse`, which are mounted volumes using the NFS and the Blobfuse drivers, respectively.
+You can navigate to these volumes within the pod and invoke filesystem-level commands and observe the differences.

 ## Invocation